kubernetes-sigs/kube-scheduler-simulator/simulator/docs/extender.md

 Set the path of the scheduler configuration file configured the Extender to be used, to the `kubeSchedulerConfigPath` value in the Simulator Server Configuration.

-(No required special configuration is for the simulator to use this feature.)

 For example, if you run the server on `http://localhost:8080/scheduler/`, the configuration will look like this.